-Figure 9 - Comparison of satellite XCO2 product CO2_SCI_BESD (red symbols in top panel) with TCCON XCO2 (black symbols in top panel).
-Top: Daily satellite and TCCON XCO2.
-Listed are the following figures of merit: mean bias (= mean difference), single measurement precision (standard deviation of the difference of the individual satellite observations and TCCON), the uncertainty ratio "UncRatio", which is the ratio of the reported uncertainty (1-sigma, per ground pixel) and the estimated uncertainty as computed from satellite minus TCCON differences, the number of satellite observations ("Nobs") as used for the comparison, the number of days ("Ndays") used for comparison and the linear correlation coefficient of the daily averaged data ("R(daily)").
+Figure 9 - Comparison of satellite XCO2 product CO2 SCI BESD (red symbols in top panel) with TCCON XCO2 (black symbols in top panel).
+Top: Daily satellite and TCCON XCO2 (the number of days is listed (in blue) as Ndays).
+Also listed are the following figures of merit (in blue): the systematic error (mean bias satellite single observations minus TCCON), mean value of the single observation random error, the number of satellite observations (Nobs) used for the comparisons, the uncertainty ratio "UncRatio", which is the ratio of the reported uncertainty (1-sigma, per ground pixel) and the estimated uncertainty as computed from satellite minus TCCON differences, and the linear correlation coefficient of the daily averaged data ("R(daily)").
 Bottom: Daily differences satellite minus TCCON (red symbols).
-The thick blue line shows the "seasonal bias time series", which is the 3 months mean bias (running average).
-The standard deviation of the values of this curve is the seasonal bias ("Seas.bias").
-The light blue line is a linear fit and the slope and its (1-sigma) uncertainty are listed as "Stab.: drift" characterizing the linear drift of the bias (in ppm/year).
-A second measure of stability is the year-to-year bias variability, which is the maximum minus minimum value of the green curve, which shows the yearly mean bias (running average).
-The numerical results are listed as "Stab.: y2y" (also in ppm/year) in terms of value and its uncertainty (computed from the standard deviation of the daily biases in one year time periods).
+The blue symbols show the 3-monthly biases.
+The light green line shows the biases at yearly resolution (obtained by smoothing the daily biases).
+The dark green line shows the linear trend.
+The corresponding numbers are listed at the bottom (reported as mean value and standard deviation) using the same colors as used for the x-y plot: daily bias (in red), 3-monthly bias and overall seasonal bias (blue), linear trend (dark green) and year-to-year bias variability (light green; here the reported value is the peak-to-peak difference and its estimated uncertainty in ppm/year).